 After the SARS outbreak, PHAC asked a panel of medical experts for guidance on how flu is transmitted and how best to protect against infection, including the efficiency of face masks.

-Canada's chief public health officer, Dr. Theresa Tam, has said that wearing a mask when you're well is not an effective measure for keeping yourself safe from infection.
+Early on in the COVID-19 outbreak, Canada's chief public health officer, Dr. Theresa Tam, said that wearing a mask when you're well is not an effective measure for keeping yourself safe from infection.